Why Choose Cedars-Sinai Marina del Rey Hospital for Coronary Artery Disease Treatment?

-A wide range of surgical treatment approaches, as well as non-invasive medical procedures for coronary artery disease are available at Marina Del Rey Hospital.
+A wide range of surgical treatment approaches, as well as non-invasive medical procedures for coronary artery disease, are available at Cedars-Sinai Marina del Rey Hospital.
 The well-trained medical professionals will help you choose the most suitable treatment method for this condition, depending on its complexity, in order to significantly improve your quality of life.

 Coronary artery disease (CAD) is the most common heart disease that occurs due to the deposition of a waxy substance called plaque on the inner surface of the coronary arteries (atherosclerosis).
 The coronary arteries provide oxygenated blood to the heart muscles.